-After I know more about the design challenge I have to solve, I turn to research and dig deeper in order to find insights and data that can help build the right product.
+After I know more about the problem I have to solve, I turn to research and dig deeper in order to find insights and data that can help build the right product.

 No matter the time or budget, the research never lacks a thorough competitive analysis.
 So, after learning more about the client, the industry and the context of the product, the research continues by identifying and analyzing the main competitors of the product.
 The analysis includes business, technology and user experience criteria, that reveal do’s and don’ts, which I take into consideration in the next steps.

-In case the time and budget are not an issue, more in depth user research can be undertaken, including surveys, interviews and usability testing using the competitors’ products for a more comprehensive understanding of the problems to avoid or the positive features pointed by the users.
+In case the time and budget are not an issue, more in depth user research can be undertaken, including surveys, interviews and usability testing to better understand the current issues and the positive elements pointed by the users.

-To identify the audience, I usually create 2 to 6 personas with one of them being the primary audience.
-Depending on time and requirements, I use interviews, surveys, analytics, customer data or contextual research.
+To identify patterns, I usually create 1 to 6 personas with one of them being the primary audience.
+Depending on time and requirements, I use at least 2 types of research: interviews, surveys, analytics, customer data or contextual research.

 In an Agile team, when the sprints are short or the budget is limited, I make use of guerilla interviews, social media profiles, articles and published interviews with the people I need to know more about.